-In connection with an amendment to our NDA filed on July 24, 2023 to add PH-ILD as an indication for YUTREPIA, we provided a new notice of the paragraph IV certification to United Therapeutics as the owner of the patents that are the subject of the certification to which the NDA for YUTREPIA refers.
+In connection with an amendment to our NDA filed on July 24, 2023 in July 2023 to add PH-ILD as an indication for YUTREPIA, we provided a new notice of the paragraph IV certification to United Therapeutics as the owner of the patents that are the subject of the certification to which the NDA for YUTREPIA refers.
 As a result, in September 2023, United Therapeutics filed a second complaint for patent infringement against the Company in the U.S. District Court for the District of Delaware (Case No. 1:23-cv-00975-RGA) (the "New Hatch-Waxman Litigation"), again asserting infringement by the Company of the '793 Patent.
-In the event the decision of the PTAB invalidating the '793 Patent is affirmed on appeal, then such ruling would be binding in connection with the New Hatch-Waxman Litigation.
-Although we do not believe United Therapeutics is entitled to a new 30-month stay in connection with the New Hatch-Waxman
+In the event the decision Patent, which lawsuit was amended on November 30, 2023, to add claims asserting infringement of the PTAB invalidating '327 Patent.
+Although the claims related to the '793 Patent is affirmed on appeal, then such ruling would be binding in connection with the New Hatch-Waxman Litigation.
+Although we do not believe were subsequently withdrawn.
+In February 2024, United Therapeutics filed a motion seeking a preliminary injunction to prevent us from manufacturing, marketing, storing, importing, distributing, offering for sale, and/or selling YUTREPIA for the treatment of PH-ILD.
+Briefing on the motion for preliminary injunction is entitled to complete and a new 30-month stay hearing on the motion was held in connection with the New Hatch-Waxman

 Litigation, it is possible that the Court could rule that a new mandatory 30-month delay has been triggered with respect to the approval of the 505(b)(2) NDA application.
+April 2024.
+The motion remains pending.

-In addition, United Therapeutics may seek to assert newly issued patents against us, including U.S. Patent Number 11,723,887 and any patent issued from U.S. Patent Application Number 17/233,061, and may seek to enjoin the FDA from granting final approval to YUTREPIA or enjoin us from launching YUTREPIA.
+In addition, United Therapeutics may seek to assert newly issued patents against us, including U.S. Patent Number 11,723,887, and any patent issued from U.S. Patent Application Number 17/233,061, and may seek to enjoin the FDA from granting final approval to YUTREPIA or enjoin us from launching YUTREPIA.

-It is also not uncommon for a manufacturer of an approved product, such as United Therapeutics, to file a citizen petition with the FDA seeking to delay approval of, or impose additional approval requirements for, pending competing products.
-If successful, such petitions can significantly delay, or even prevent, the approval of the new product.
-However, even if the FDA ultimately denies such a petition, the FDA may substantially delay approval while it considers and responds to the petition.
+It is also not uncommon for a manufacturer of an approved product, such as United Therapeutics, to file a citizen petition or other correspondence with the FDA seeking to delay approval of, or impose additional approval requirements for, pending competing products, products or to take other actions, such as engaging in litigation with the FDA to enjoin approval of a competing product.
+If successful, such petitions, correspondence or litigation can significantly delay, or even prevent, the approval of the new product.
+However, even For example, United Therapeutics is currently pursuing litigation under the Administrative Procedures Act, seeking to require the FDA to reject our amendment to the YUTREPIA NDA to add PH-ILD to the label.
+Even if the FDA ultimately denies such a petition or the actions requested in such correspondence and prevails in such litigation, the FDA may substantially delay approval while it considers and responds to the petition, petition or correspondence and is engaged in litigation or the FDA may be temporarily enjoined by a court from granting approval until the court has ruled on United Therapeutics' requests.